apache/incubator-baremaps/docs/examples/contour/index.md

 ```

 The following index can now be created to improve performances.
 When available, a smoothing function such as `ST_ChaikinSmoothing` can be used to improve rendering.
+In order to run the [PSQL](https://www.postgresql.org/download/) command, log in with baremaps as user.

 ```
 psql -U baremaps -h localhost baremaps